olivarad/Code-Quest/README.md

 ## License

 Code Quest is licensed under the GNU Lesser General Public License (LGPL) v2.0.
-See the LICENSE.txt file for details.
+See the LICENSE file for details.

 ## Contributing